depcheck/gulp-depcheck/README.md

 const depcheck = require('gulp-depcheck');
 ```

-Then, you can use the `depcheck` funtion to define Gulp tasks.
+Then, you can use the `depcheck` function to define Gulp tasks.

 ```javascript
 gulp.task('depcheck', depcheck());